Transfer of Credit to Bastyr University

 Undergraduate Transfer Credit

 Bastyr University accepts for transfer undergraduate credits earned at any regionally accredited college or university, provided the courses are similar in content and level as those taught at Bastyr University or satisfies the basic proficiency and science or general education requirements for an undergraduate degree.
+Undergraduate students may also transfer through the ACE Alternative Credit project up to 45 lower-division General Education credits.
 Transfer credit determinations are made at the time of admission to Bastyr University.
 Students should review the University’s evaluation of their credits and, if necessary, file a petition to waive, substitute or transfer credits for any course in question before they begin their first quarter at Bastyr University.

 Earned credits of any age (with a minimum grade of C or 2.00) may be transferred toward bachelor’s degree completion requirements in satisfaction of basic proficiency and science or general education requirements in the following areas: